Erdogan goes high-voltage with another rate cut

 On October 28, the central bank will release its quarterly inflation report and updated end-2021 inflation forecast.
 The upper limit of the current forecast stands at 16%, well below the market expectation for a figure close to 20%.

 On November 3, official inflation for October will be released.
-Official CPI for September was released at 19.58%, with the central bank’s formulation of “core inflation” producing 16.98%.
+Official CPI for September was posted at 19.58%, with the central bank’s formulation of “core inflation” producing 16.98%.

 With the latest rate cut, the core story has also gone with the wind.
 Wish some luck to the mainstream, they have to take the Erdogan regime seriously.